CBS News and Stations: Merger with, split from, and reunion with Viacom (2000–present)

-On June 14, 2010, Local TV, owner of CBS affiliate WTKR, acquired The CW-owned-and-operated WGNT to create its own duopoly in the Hampton Roads area.
+On June 14, 2010, Local TV, owner of CBS affiliate WTKR, acquired The CW affiliate WGNT from CBS Television Stations to create its own duopoly in the Hampton Roads area.

 On December 12, 2011, CBS Television Stations announced its intent to purchase Riverhead, New York-licensed WLNY-TV (channel 55), later announced for a purchase price of $55 million, creating a duopoly with WCBS-TV.
 The company announced that it would add additional on-air staff and expand WLNY's local news programming (at the time, that station had only an 11 p.m. newscast).
 The FCC approved the sale on January 31, 2012, and CBS took control of the station on March 30.
 WLNY suspended its own news operations the previous day and began airing WCBS-TV produced newscasts on July 2, 2012.

 On October 21, 2014, CBS and Weigel Broadcasting announced the launch of a new digital subchannel service called Decades, scheduled to launch on all CBS owned and operated stations in May 2015.
 The channel is co-owned by CBS and Weigel, with Weigel being responsible for distribution to stations outside CBS Television Stations.
 It airs programs from the extensive library of CBS Television Distribution, including archival footage from CBS News.
 On July 18, 2018, CBS and Weigel announced that another new subchannel service, Start TV, would launch on September 4; the new service replaced Decades on the CBS-owned stations.
 An additional CBS-owned subchannel service, Dabl, launched on September 9, 2019; this service, although carried on the CBS Television Stations, is run by CBS Television Distribution.

 The station group made a couple of content agreements in 2014 and 2015.
 The stations agreed in December 2014 for its content to be shown on Curb's Taxi TV.
 In November 2015, the station group agreed to allow Health Media Network to air local news reports on its network in doctors' waiting rooms.

 In May 2016, Adam Wiener was named as the Executive Vice President and General Manager of CBS Local Digital Media, responsible for all digital and streaming initiatives of the CBS Television Stations.

 On August 1, 2018, CBS Television Stations and CBS Interactive announced plans to launch CBSN Local, a group of streaming local news channels, led by Wiener, to be distributed through the existing national CBSN service.
 The first of these services, CBSN New York, launched on December 13, 2018, with Los Angeles following in June 2019.
 Eleven other markets launched, most recently CBS News Miami in January 2022.